hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

     If a StringOfCharMarkers is specified, place one char at a time from this string into adjacent overlay time divs.

+    Also show signal data interpreted as binary digital values, wrt each overlaid time division, as it appears at their centers.

     NOTE: This only works for buf files and not dat files, bcas dat files dont have time or voltage info in them.